 There's always left overs after Thanksgiving.
 What I just started doing is using the cranberry sauce on my bagels.
 Cream cheese and topped with a little cranberry sauce!
 Yummy, better than jam!

 I decided to use up the last of a turkey that I had in the freezer by making enchiladas.
 I was appalled to find that the enchilada sauce was well over $2.50 a can.
-Instead, I bought a packet of enchilada sauce mix for 50 cents, and the required can of tomato paste which was in my cupboard cost 33 cents, bought at Big Lots.
-Total $ .83 for the sauce which would have cost me over $2.5 ready made.

 For turkey leftovers, make a breakfast hash.
 Pan fry your leftover mashed potatoes in butter (or if you have whole potatoes, slice thin or dice small.)
 In a separate pan, saute sliced onions, peppers, mushrooms, whatever you have on hand.